 After von Hund’s death on 28 October 1776, the Rite began to go downhill.
 The Duke of Sudermania, Grand Master of Swedish Grand Lodge, was elected and installed as Deputy Grand Master of the Rite in 1778.
 Two years later he resigned.
 From July 1782 to September 1783, there was a convention held in Wilhelsmbad where it was resolved that the Freemasons were not descendants of the Templars, that there were no “unknown superiors” to hand out instruction, and soon after the Rite came to an end.

 It should be clarified that the Rite did not die out entirely.
 It was to be absorbed into an order called the Rectified Rite created by Jean-Baptiste Willermoz in 1774.
 Willermoz had been initiated into the Rite of Strict Observance in 1773.
 Although based on the Rite of Strict Observance, this Rectified Rite consisted of Scottish Master, Esquire Novice, Knights Beneficent of the Holy City, Professed and Grand Professed.
 This Rite is still practiced today, but the last two degrees are not always conducted.

 The Rectified Scottish Rite exists in Belgium, France, the UK, and the US.
-There has been recent scandal with the creation of the Grand Priory of America as not all the Grand Masters of the US Grand Lodges all recognize it as they say they did not receive their charter from a legitimate and recognized Priory.
+There has been a recent scandal with the creation of the Grand Priory of America as not all the Grand Masters of the US Grand Lodges recognize it as they say they did not receive their charter from a legitimate and recognized Priory.
 This tale is still playing out.